spacegoats-io/code-challenge/Readme.md

 💄 We want to see how you organise data in the frontend.

-✨ We want to see how you organise data in the frontend.

 🔧 We want to see if you know what's necessary in a modern, IO focused backend with an SQL database.

 🤙 It's okay when you don't want to implement all company fields in the frontend.
 Feel free to reduce them to only a few.
 We are curious to see how you approach this.